Carwyn James: Legacy and memorials

+James was cremated in a private ceremony at Morriston, Swansea two additional memorial services were held at Tabernacle Chapel in Cefneithin and the another at Cardiff.
+Three years after his death, a bronze bust of James was unveiled In the foyer of Broadcasting House, Cardiff.
+He was inducted into the Welsh Sports Hall of Fame in 1999 and into the World Rugby Hall of Fame in 2015.
 The sports building of Aberystwyth University is named after him, as is the playing field at Cefneithin RFC.

-Due to his coaching in Italy, an international tournament, called "Carwyn James Easter Trophy", is held in Pieve di Cento (Bologna).
+Due to his coaching in Italy, an international tournament, called "Carwyn James Easter Trophy", is held in Pieve di Cento, Bologna.
 The 12th edition was in 2016.
 The trophy is for Under 15s sides and has been arranged with the help of Carwyn's nephew, Llyr James.